mattbaird/elastigo/README.md

 Date | Notes
 --- | --- | ---
-*2013-7-10* | Improvments/changes to bulk indexor (includes breaking changes to support TTL)
-              Search dsl supports And/Or/Not

-              *SearchDsl* should still be considered beta at this point, there will be minor breaking changes as more of the elasticsearch feature set is implemented.
+*2013-7-10* | Improvments/changes to bulk indexor (includes breaking changes to support TTL), Search dsl supports And/Or/Not   *SearchDsl* should still be considered beta at this point, there will be minor breaking changes as more of the elasticsearch feature set is implemented.
 *2013-1-26* | expansion of search dsl for greater coverage *2012-12-30* | new bulk indexing and search dsl *2012-10-12* | early in development, not ready for production yet.